mslinn/bix/README.md

 ## Type Along
-The instructions sometimes need to tweaked in order for them to work:
+The instructions need to tweaked in order for them to work.
+Following are updated commands.

  1. To create the PostgreSQL database, run:

         sudo su postgres -c createdb bix_dev

+ 2. Update `bundler`:

+        bundle update --bundler

- 2. To generate a migration with ROM, run:
+ 3. To generate a migration with ROM, run:

         bundle exec rake "db:create_migration[create_users]"

- 3. To run the migration, run:
+ 4. To run the migration, run:

         bundle exec rake db:migrate

- 4. Update `bundler`:

-        bundle update --bundler

  5. Run the `console` app:
     Auto require doesn't seem to be working.
     Not sure how to fix these errors.

-    ```shell
+    ```ruby
     $ bin/console

     irb(main):001:0> Bix::Repos::UserRepo.new(Bix::Application['container'])